pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

-* count-in drums and indicator on autoplay
 * make the user edit field a "regular" field so any change can be undo or saved.
 Update the field only if unknown.
 * player: in pause, reposition play with up/down arrows or scroll, continue from new location with space bar hit
-* Back to player from song preview on youtube.com, fullscreen button missing
 * And it seems to want to default to my last name change, rather than a default of my name - not sure if that is definable.
-* drums in the background while in "manual play" mode. that is, things as they typically are now with drums playing but not auto advance nor any indication of the current measure. basically a replacement for your foot pedals.
-* drum select vs drum edit in drums from player: turn off editing when one drum is saved
-* drum edit, no-write, safety popup
-* count off song start: style?
-2 measures.
-Regular drums, display something
 * visual delay on mac mini?
 Just off, slow. correct when measured post render.
 * explain storage.
 Yes
 * Mute button?
 Display and keyboard shortcut
-* Drums: All caps first letter yes
-* Drums on in idle: synchronized song start?
-Yes if required.
-* Live bpm changes?
-First "1": phase only, subsequent 1's are tempo,
-* Live bpm changes: Smoothing?,.
-Real-time delay
-* Live beat 1 resets, does NOT imply new bpm
-* Test tap to tempo...
-Jittery or me?
-* connect player popup volume slider to volume
 * regenerate generated metadata after editing
-* songs don't always have drums on start/restart
-* drums on pause then play
-* video alignment with audio current time
 * playlist: change of screen from menu item, change of order, or change of filter should focus on the empty search text
 * A new singer/requestor without any songs sung or requested should default to a singer

 ## Fixes Completed

+* count-in drums and indicator on autoplay
 * verify/fix auto playback timing and jitter
+* Back to player from song preview on youtube.com, fullscreen button missing
 * Improved startup delay based on history.
 More is required.
 * generate Decade, time signature, key, bpm metadata from the song's year... programmatically.
 * drums on 2/4, 3/4, 6/8
+* drums in the background while in "manual play" mode. that is, things as they typically are now with drums playing but not auto advance nor any indication of the current measure. basically a replacement for your foot pedals.
 * browser reload on subsequent pages
 * find the closest songId for history songs without non-null song
 * Beta fails on song title change from history